UEFA Euro 2000: Prize money

 On 9 July 2000, UEFA refused to hand FR Yugoslavia their prize money of CHF7.8 million, because of alleged ties between the Football Association of FR Yugoslavia and Slobodan Milošević's government.
 However, no connections were found and the Football Association of FR Yugoslavia later received their money with an additional bonus.

 Marketing

 Slogan and theme song

 The slogan of the competition was "Football without frontiers".
 "Campione 2000" by E-Type was the official anthem of the event.

 Match ball

 The Adidas Terrestra Silverstream was unveiled as the official match ball of the competition on 13 December 1999 at Constant Vanden Stock Stadium, Anderlecht's home arena by Alessandro Del Piero, Edwin van der Sar, Zinedine Zidane and Luc Nilis.

 Mascot

 The official mascot for the tournament was Benelucky (a pun on Benelux), a lion-devil hybrid with its mane having the flag colours of both host nations.
 The lion is the national football emblem of the Netherlands and a devil is the emblem of Belgium (the team being nicknamed "the Red Devils").

-Sponsorship

-UEFA distinguishes between global sponsors and national sponsors.
-Global Euro sponsors can come from any country and have exclusive worldwide sponsorship rights for a UEFA Euro championship.
-National (event) sponsors come from a host country and only have sponsorship rights within that country.